vikimark/VQGAN-ThCLIP/README.md

 ## Demo

-A local deploy streamlit app on Google Colab can be found [here!](https://colab.research.google.com/github/vikimark/VQGAN-ThCLIP/blob/master/Streamlit_VQGANxThaiCLIP.ipynb) <br />Just select Runtime -> run all. wait about 3 minutes, then your url should appear at the bottom of the notebook with the sentence "your url is ..."
+A local deploy streamlit app on Google Colab can be found [here!](https://colab.research.google.com/github/vikimark/VQGAN-ThCLIP/blob/master/Streamlit_VQGANxThaiCLIP.ipynb) <br />Just select Runtime -> run all. wait about 3 minutes, then your url should appear at the bottom of the notebook with the message "your url is ..."

 ## Examples